-- (a) the official language(s) of the Member State for which a visa is requested, - (b) the official language(s) of the host country, - (c) the official language(s) of the host country and the official language(s) of the Member State for which a visa is requested, or - (d) in case of representation, the official language(s) of the representing Member State.
+- (a) the official language(s) of the Member State for which a visa is requested or of the representing Member State, and - (b) the official language(s) of the host country (integrated into the form).

-In addition to the language(s) referred to in point (a) (b) and (c), the form may be made available in another official language of the EU institutions, for example in English.
+In addition to the language(s) referred to above, the form may be made available in another official language of the EU institutions, for example in English.